 Midorikawa joined Ensemble Stars! back in 2015.

 He’s fine‘s leader, unit that counts with Takuya Eguchi, Ayumu Murase and Kotaro Hashimoto.
-Midorikawa performs their upbeat, bright pop-rock songs with a comfortable tone.
-The unit has released so far 3 singles.
+Midorikawa performs their upbeat, bright pop songs with a comfortable tone.

 With a musical vein (he plays the saxophone and bass), Midorikawa took the plunge into a solo career as soon as the opportunity was granted.